-If you already have a diagnosis of food allergy, it is important to see your allergist regularly for possible re-testing and an oral challenge to determine if you have outgrown some of your allergic triggers.
+If you already have a diagnosis of food allergy, it is important to see your allergist regularly for possible re-testing and an oral food challenge to determine if you have outgrown some of your allergic triggers.
 Epinephrine auto-injectors are indicated for patients at risk for anaphylaxis, so in some cases, a prescription for injectable epinephrine may no longer be medically necessary.

 Can You Give Us Some Examples of When Injectable Epinephrine Is Not Needed?

-Also, a child who was diagnosed with an allergy to egg should have regular evaluations by an allergist.
-Most children will outgrow their egg allergy.
+Also, a child who is diagnosed with an allergy to egg or milk should have regular evaluations by an allergist.
+Most children will outgrow these allergies.
 Your allergist will determine the need for re-testing and recommend a skin test, blood test, and/or oral food challenge.
-An oral challenge is always done in a medical office where personnel trained to deal with any reactions are present.
+An oral challenge is always done in a medical office where trained personnel are present to deal with any reactions.

-Throughout our practice, every week we have children that are able to add egg back into their diet.
-If you are being properly managed by an allergy expert, filling prescriptions that are no longer medically indicated should not happen.
+Throughout our practice, every week we have children that can add egg, milk, and other foods back into their diet.
+If you are being properly managed by an allergy expert, you should not be filling prescriptions that are no longer medically indicated.

 Once There Is a Confirmed Diagnosis That Includes the Risk of Anaphylaxis, Besides the Prescription for Injectable Epinephrine, What Else Does the Patient Need to Do?